liii-p/contact-app/README.md

    Prerequisite: Make sure you have a postgreSQL database to which the API can connect.
 Customise the connection.js file as needed (i.e. change the user and password to match your postgreSQL details).
    In a production environment, I would use github secrets for passwords and other sensitive details.

+   In the server folder, please edit the connection.js file located in /config.
+Edit the

+   "database: openagent"

+   line with your database's name, as well as the appropriate username and password.

 ### Client

 Firstly, please locate the "config.js" file and add the local port that the api will be running on.
 The default is "localhost:2017".
 If you wish to change this, go to the server folder, then "/config/index.js" and edit the "2017" part in this line: